gridsome/gridsome.org/docs/fast-by-default.md

 ## Static Site Generation

-Gridsome generates static files at blazing speed.
+Gridsome generates static files at incredible speed.
 Gridsome sites can be hosted anywhere, even on a CDN.
 There is no need for a Node.js server.

 A static site gives you many benefits: